Hubert Candelario (Butterfly) was born into San Felipe Pueblo in 1965. He's been actively making pottery since 1987.

 Hubert earned an associate's degree in architectural design and drafting.
 That has fostered his appreciation for structure and pure architectural form.
 He credits Maria Martinez as a major influence in his pottery career.
 He also says Santa Clara potter Nancy Youngblood has had a direct impact on his work with her swirl melon pots.

 Made the traditional way, his early works were polished redware.
-Today he is famous for his precisely carved puzzle pots, swirl pots and pots with circular or hexagonal holes.
+Today he is famous for his precisely carved puzzle pots, melon jars and pots perforated with circular or hexagonal holes.

 The structure of his pottery is formed with a red clay local to San Felipe.
 He completes the concept with layers of orange micaceous slip, burnished after each layer, to create his fabulous color and texture.
 The micaceous clay he gets from Nambe and Picuris Pueblos.
 He fires his pottery in a kiln to achieve an even color, free of fire clouds.

-Hubert has won numerous awards including first place at the SWAIA Santa Fe Indian Market.
+Hubert has won numerous awards including more than one 1st Place ribbon at the SWAIA Santa Fe Indian Market.
 His work was included in the 2002 exhibit and catalog Changing Hands: Art without Reservation at the American Craft Museum in New York City.
 One of his large swirl melon jars was also selected for the permanent collection at the Denver Art Museum.

 He signs his work: "Hubert Candelario, San Felipe Pueblo", followed by the date the piece was made.